How to maintain security when employees work remotely: Advice from Leading Security Experts

 The Modern Digital Threat Environment

 Digital risk has skyrocketed, driven by sophisticated attacks targeting cloud email users.
 Cyber criminals recognize that email is the preferred method for sharing sensitive data and a key communication channel that businesses cannot afford to lose access to for any period of time.
-Rushed deployments of vulnerable cloud platforms, overworked IT staff and an increase in inadequately secured endpoints has provided threat actors with the perfect opportunity to trick users into sharing sensitive credentials and downloading destructive malware on their systems.
+Rushed deployments of vulnerable cloud platforms, overworked IT staff and an increase in inadequately secured endpoints has provided threat actors with the perfect opportunity to trick employees working remotely into sharing sensitive credentials and downloading destructive malware on their systems.

 Thirty percent of credential phishing attempts bypass existing cloud email security defenses and are opened by target users.